Mattress shopping can be a daunting affair. If you look online, there are thousands of mattresses to consider. Where are you even supposed to start?

 Now, you have a decision to make.
 Will it be the Mint or the Casper?
 To help make your decision an easy one, let’s compare and contrast these mattresses and find out which is the one for you.

-- They are sold for pretty much the same price.
+- They are sold for pretty much the same price, even when incorporating available discounts.

-- The Casper has four layers, but the Mint only has two.
+- The Casper has four layers, but the Mint has a much more simplified construction with three layers.

-- The Casper has a Zoned Support system, but the Mint does not.
+- The Casper has a Zoned Support system, but the Mint does not, meaning the firmness of the feel of the Mint is more consistent.

 - The Mint has a uniform feel, but the Casper will feel firmer or softer depending on your sleeping position.